 If your energy provider offers Seasonal Savings in your area, you may receive an invitation to turn it on.

 The Nest Leaf encourages you to choose more energy-efficient temperatures.
-The Nest Leaf icon appears on the thermostat display or in the app when you choose an energy-saving temperature.
+The Nest Leaf appears on the thermostat display or in the app when you choose an energy-saving temperature.

 The temperatures that earn the Leaf will depend on your temperature preferences, your home, and your schedule.
 The Leaf will challenge you to choose temperatures that are a little lower or higher than you’re used to.